Categorical Chern character and braid groups: Introduction

-where \(\TsFl=(\frn\times\GLn)/B\) is the affine cotangent space to the flag variety, $\amu\colon\TsFl\to \glns $ is the corresponding generalized moment map and $(\cdots)^{\rst}$ denotes an open stability condition defined later.
-This categorical representation of the braid group was used to construct a triply-graded link invariant (homology):
+where \(\TsFl=(\frn\times\GLn)/B\) is the cotangent vector bundle to the flag variety, $\amu\colon\TsFl\to \glns $ is the corresponding generalized moment map and $(\cdots)^{\rst}$ denotes an open stability condition defined later.
+The factor \(V_G\) in the definition of the last space is the tautological representation \(\CC^n\) of \(\GL_n\) The categorical representation of the braid group was used to construct a triply-graded link invariant (homology):